Mabel Oboh: Career

 She joined NTA in the 1990s as a news correspondent to the Lagos State house, before working with United Nations and later left UN and joined British Embassy in Poland in the commercial and Visa sections.

-Mabel donated the first music studio in Agegunle; Owned by her brother John oboh, aka mighty mouse who created the Ajegunle beat genre in 1991.
-Her contribution help to discovered and produced Daddy Showkey, Daddy Fresh, Baba Fryo, African china, danfo drivers and marvelous Benji.
-She was given a recognition Award in 2017 by AJ to the world.
+Oboh donated the first music studio in Agegunle; Owned by her brother John Oboh, aka mighty mouse who created the Ajegunle beat genre in 1991.
+Her contribution helped to discover and produce Daddy Showkey, Daddy Fresh, Baba Fryo, African China, Danfo Drivers and Marvelous Benji.
+She was given a recognition award in 2017 by AJ to the world.
+She is an awardee of Nigerian Books of Record and In 2023, she received Yessiey Award as 'Media Personality of the year'.

 Politics

-Mabel was a public Spokesperson of African Democratic Congress (ADC).
+In 2020, Oboh joined ADC and becoming the party public spokesperson of African Democratic Congress (ADC) in Lagos State.

-She was a female aspirant on the platform of African Democratic Congress in 2020 Edo State gubernatorial election.
+She was an aspirant on the platform of African Democratic Congress in the 2020 Edo State gubernatorial election.

-The gubernatorial candidate of the African Democratic Congress, ADC, in the 19 September 2020 governorship election in Edo State, defected after she came fourth in 2020 Edo State gubernatorial election and joined the ruling Peoples Democratic Party (Nigeria) (PDP).
+Oboh became the gubernatorial candidate of the African Democratic Congress (ADC) in the 19 September 2020, governorship election in Edo State.
+She defected to the Peoples Democratic Party (PDP) after coming fourth in the 2020 Edo State gubernatorial election.